 We, Mission Himalaya Treks Team suggest you take 1 Nepali local staff if your requirements and budget meet.
-We have a few groups joining treks for popular trekking routes of Nepal.
+We have a few groups joining treks for popular trekking routes in Nepal.
 Otherwise, you need to search for your hiking partners from a few forums.
 So avoiding solo travel in Nepal is the chief Nepal travel tip that most travelers think is a high priority.
 For any kind of traveler, we suggest bringing travel insurance.

 2. Be careful with tricky Taxi:

-Some taxi drivers do scams or fraud when travelers day tour around Kathmandu or other cities whether you are local or tourists.
-Only a few taxi drivers drive according to their meter so you politely bid with them before you enter inside that kind of vehicle.
+Some taxi drivers do scams or fraud when travelers day tour Kathmandu or other cities whether they are local or tourists.
+Only a few taxi drivers drive according to their meter so you politely bid with them before you enter that kind of vehicle.
 After you get in you can ask to open the meter of the taxi or ask for the fare rate of the destination you will go to and reconfirm the price before you get in.

 Few drivers who drive taxis, especially at night charge triple the normal rate.
 So please use meters or ask them the normal price if you know before.
-But be sure that after 9 Pm in Nepal the fare of the taxi doubles the cost which is very common and reasonable in Nepal Kathmandu.
+But be sure that after 9 Pm in Nepal, the fare of the taxi doubles the cost which is very common and reasonable in Nepal Kathmandu.